Other subtidal molluscs on unconsolidated or intermediate substrate

 Subtidal shellfish reefs formed by taxa other than oysters are exceedingly rare.
 In eastern Australia they are only known in a very restricted area off Rooney’s Point, north-west of Fraser Island, however these unique reefs are also found in the Mediterranean, Atlantic and south-east Asia.
 Other Siliquariid reefs are known from other parts of the world.

 The following relates to distribution of this ecosystem type within the Central Queensland mapping area:

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Other subtidal molluscs on unconsolidated or intermediate substrate, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Other subtidal molluscs on unconsolidated or intermediate substrate, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/65/